RosarioCCLab/DP4-App/README.md

 To perform a calculation, you need to provide carbon (C<sup>13</sup>) and/or hydrogen (H<sup>1</sup>) atoms one-dimensional NMR spectrum of the molecule you are studying, along with the Gaussian "nmr" calculations of its plausible isomers (candidates).

 It is important to note that the theory level used in the Gaussian calculations must match the level used in the DP4+ App.
 To accommodate various requirements, the software offers a wide range of options, including 24 DP4+ levels, 36 MM-DP4+ levels, and, if needed, the ability to parameterize your own custom level using Custom DP4+.
-For detailed information about the available functions and levels, please refer to the [DP4+ App User guides and Example](https://github.com/Sarotti-Lab/DP4plus-App/tree/main/UserGuides%20and%20Examples)
+For detailed information about the available functions and levels, please refer to the [DP4+ App User guides and Example](https://github.com/Sarotti-Lab/DP4plus-App/tree/main/User%20Guides%20and%20Examples)

 ### Installation Requirements
 This package is confirmed to work with Python versions between **3.8 and 3.11.9**.
 The most recent tested version is 3.11.9, which works smoothly across Windows, Linux, and macOS.
-If you don't have Python installed on your system, you can download it from <https://www.python.org/downloads/>.
+If you don't have Python installed on your system, you can download it from [Python 3.11.9](https://www.python.org/downloads/release/python-3119/)

 ######  Please note that Python 3.12 and 3.13 are not supported at the moment.
 If your system has Python 3.12 or later installed, we highly recommend setting up a virtual environment with Python 3.11.9 or an earlier version.
 You can consult your most trusted AI assistant for step-by-step guidance on creating virtual environments.